This series puts first-year students in front of nationally renowned scholars, scientists, and civic leaders.

 Prof. Guy P. Raffa: Dantemania: Looking Back Today for a Better Tomorrow

-Dante Alighieri is known today for his poetic journey through the afterlife even by those who haven’t read a single word that he wrote seven hundred years ago in Italy.
-Forget about the proliferation of translations, academic studies, and college courses touting Dante and his work: when a video game inspired by your Inferno is launched during half time of the Super Bowl, when Don Draper reads your opening lines on a Hawaiian beach to open a season of Mad Men, and when Dan Brown bases his latest blockbuster on your poem and its enduring influence, you know you’ve become a word-wide celebrity.
-What do these and other creative reinventions of Dante’s own creation tell us about the medieval poet and his world?
+Dante Alighieri is known today for his poetic journey through the afterlife, even by those who haven’t read a single word that he wrote seven hundred years ago in Italy.
+Forget about the proliferation of translations, studies, and college courses touting Dante and his work: when a video game inspired by your Inferno is launched during half time of the Super Bowl, when Don Draper reads your lines on a Hawaiian beach to open a season of Mad Men, and when Dan Brown bases his latest blockbuster on your poem and its enduring influence, you know you’ve become a word-wide celebrity.
+What do these and other reinventions of Dante’s own creation tell us about the medieval poet and his world?
 What do they tell us about our world and ourselves?
-This talk uses today’s Dantemania to show how studying the past can shape a better future through a clearer understanding of the present.
+Dantemania will show how studying the past can shape a better future through a clearer understanding of the present.

 Prof. Michael P. Starbird: Elements of Effective Thinking